 Depression, anxiety and stress can affect us all.
 Tick these off your daily checklist and face the day head on.

-It’s well documented that following a healthy diet is important if you want to feel good about how your body looks on the outside, but nutrition can also play a vital role in how you feel on the inside.
+Obviously, a healthy diet is important if you want to feel good about how your body looks on the outside, but nutrition can also play a vital role in how you feel on the inside.
 While mental health is traditionally thought of as emotionally-rooted, what you eat is now thought to play a key role in the onset as well as severity and duration of depression.

 Depressed people tend to skip meals or select sugary junk foods which are thought to contribute to low mood.
 ‘Healthy eating habits contribute to optimal body function including brain processes and performance,’ says Dr Bijlani.
 ‘All of us must have noticed how our mood, enthusiasm and energy levels slump when we skip meals or haven’t eaten enough.’